scrivanidc/remote_bba_mode_for_dreampi/remote_bba_mode_installer/README.md

-# Remote BBA Monitor for Dreamcast
+# Remote BBA Mode for Dreamcast

+Description:
+Remote BBA_Mode: Dreamcast uses RPI as Gateway and DNS Server to trigger DCNOW

 This project monitors DNS traffic from a Dreamcast console using Raspberry Pi and triggers Dreamcast Now sessions automatically.